Mustafa Hilmi Pasha

 Mustafa Hilmi Pasha (1863–1922) was a general of the Ottoman Army.

 He was the son of Ibrahim Pasha Sarim.
 In the early 20th century, he participated in the modernisation and unification of the Ottoman Army.

 In World War I, he commanded the VI Army Corps, which was sent to participate in the campaign against Romania during the period October 1916 – February 1918.

-In the Turkish War of Independence, he fought against French forces around Aleppo.
+In the Turkish War of Independence, he fought against French forces around Gaziantep.
 He died in 1922 in Istanbul.